Antenna Configuration

 Assuming a point source at position \(\mathbf{t} \in \mathbb{R}^{3}\) within the sensor array’s far field, so that \(\lVert \mathbf{t} \rVert_2 \gg 0\), the \(m\)-th array element at position \(\mathbf{q}_m \in \mathbb{R}^{3}\) responds with a factor

 \[a_{m} = e^{ \mathrm{j} \frac{2 \pi f_\mathrm{c}}{\mathrm{c}} \lVert \mathbf{t} - \mathbf{q}_{m} \rVert_2 }\]to an electromagnetic waveform emitted with center frequency \(f_\mathrm{c}\).
-The full array response vector is therefore
+The full array response vector is the,refore

-\[\mathbf{a} = \left[ a_1, a_2, \dots, a_{M} \right]^{\intercal} \in \mathbb{C}^{M} \mathrm{.}\]- Parameters
+\[\mathbf{a} = \left[ a_1, a_2, \dots, a_{M} \right]^{\intercal} \in \mathbb{C}^{M} \mathrm{.}\]- Parameters:

 carrier_frequency (float) – Center frequency \(f_\mathrm{c}\) of the assumed transmitted signal in Hz.

-- Returns
+- Returns:

 The sensor array response vector \(\mathbf{a}\).
 A one-dimensional, complex-valued numpy array modeling the phase responses of each antenna element.

-- Raises
+- Raises:

 ValueError – If position is not a cartesian vector.

-- horizontal_response(carrier_frequency, azimuth, elevation)
+- horizontal_phase_response(carrier_frequency, azimuth, elevation)#

 Response of the sensor array towards an impinging point source within its far-field.